-Toyota chief hopes to help Japan auto makers keep tech edge
+Toyota chief hopes to help Japan automakers keep tech edge

 - In fight over Bombardier CSeries, Boeing loses friends as well as tariff case

+Toyoda, the grandson of Toyota’s founder, is the first to lead the industry group twice, having served from 2012 to 2014.

+The group includes truck makers such as Mitsubishi Fuso and second-tier Mazda Motor Corp., as well as Nissan Motor Co. and Honda Motor Co.

-He said the high cost of car ownership in Japan, including taxes, parking and insurance, must come down to reverse the longtime decline in the domestic market.
+Toyoda said the high cost of car ownership in Japan, including taxes, parking and insurance, must come down to reverse the longtime decline in the domestic market.

+He hopes to be a kind of cheerleader for the industry, referring to his nickname Morizo, which he uses for his blog and car-racing events.

+“I’m not boasting or anything, but I want to fully leverage that iconic image I have earned as a true car lover,” he said.